 Best Drugstore: John Frieda Frizz Ease Extra Strength 6 Effects+ Serum

 Think of this as a souped-up version of the original Frizz Ease serum, a cult classic that first launched in the U.S. back in 1990 (and was one of the first frizz-fighting products available).
-With even more smoothing prowess, this is especially ideal for the most unruly, frizziest hair out there, using silk protein and seaweed extract to both repel humidity and help seal split ends.
+With even more smoothing prowess, this is especially ideal for the most unruly, frizziest hair out there.
+The formula, fortified with silk proteins and seaweed extract, works to both repel humidity and help seal split ends.

 Best for Curly Hair: Bounce Curl Moisture Balance Leave-In Conditioner

 Curly hair is notorious for frizzing up, fast; credit the fact that the shape of the hair strand makes it harder for the natural oils from your scalp to work their way down, upping the likelihood of both dryness and frizzies.
 Enter this do-it-all leave-in.
 Just a tiny dab imparts tons of hydration (thanks to a combo of five different oils), tamps down frizz, and also acts as a primer for any styling products you may want to layer on top.
 And all of this without weighing down or messing with the shape of your curly spirals.

 Best for Fine Hair: UNITE 7SECONDS BlowOut Crème